-If, however, you’re considering making a Marriott booking in an expensive city like New York, London, Tokyo, Moscow, etc…, there’s an outside chance that this sale could save you some money, but you’ll need to do the math to be sure.
+If, however, you’re considering making a Marriott booking in an expensive city like New York, London, Tokyo, Moscow, etc…, there’s a chance that this sale could save you some money, but you’ll need to do the math to be sure.

 A positive example would be a hotel like the Ritz-Carlton Coconut Grove where, on a randomly selected night in February, a guest would be charged $729 for a room that the property will also happily sell for 60,000 points.